 AWS services are available on demand by default.
-This is where you pay a monthly bill for services used.
-The issue with this is that it can quickly become quite expensive if you are a business that uses a lot of services and deploys several instances.
+This is where you pay a monthly bill for services used at the demand rate.
+This setup can quickly become expensive if you are a business that uses a lot of services and deploys several instances.

 For this reason, an increasing number of businesses are adopting AWS reserved instances (or RIs).

 If you'd like help choosing a cloud cost management solution for AWS, try Taloflow for a comparative vendor analysis suited to your exact use case.

 What Is a Reserved Instance in AWS

 Introduced in 2012 by Amazon Web Services, Amazon EC2 reserved instances were developed to help alleviate the issue of increasingly expensive Amazon EC2 bills.

 Officially described as a "billing discount" to the demand rate applied to the use of instances that are on-demand in your account, AWS reserved instances are not actually physical instances.

 By committing to a long-term period, of one or three years in length, you'll receive discounted billing.
 As you commit to paying for all the hours of the full one or three year term, you receive a significantly lowered hourly rate and therefore greater cost savings.

 Ideal for predictable and steady usage, reserved instances help companies save a significant spend on their Amazon EC2 costs.

 You can find out more about how AWS operates here.